F5veRings/F5veRings.github.io/_posts/2024-07-12-only-8-billion-days-left.md

 So, Julius Caesar, contrary to all popular belief, was the emperor because he was the most ruthless Truth or Dare player.
-Anything you asked him to do, he'd do-- that's actually how he started going around naked, pretending he was wearing fancy robes.
+Anything you asked him to do, he'd do-- that's actually how he started going around naked: someone dared him to eschew clothes forever.

 He won literally everyone over with his fearless bravado, always doing the People's will no matter the cost.